Resettlement

 What does Kelvin Billings, Ex Royal Marine say about us?

-I decided to study to be an Electrician as I wanted to work offshore on Wind Turbines in the renewables sector.
-I chose to do the course at Electrical Courses because I did not want to spend 2 to 3 years to train at a college due to having to pay the mortgage and bills.
-I first heard about Electrical Courses Limited through my friend Robbie who highly recommended Electrical Courses Ltd and I enrolled on to the next available course.
+As part of my resettlement, I chose to study as an electrician to work offshore on wind turbines in renewables.
+I chose Electrical Courses because I couldn’t spend two to three years training at college while paying my mortgage and bills.
+I first heard about Electrical Courses Limited through my friend Robbie, who highly recommended them, so I enrolled on the next available course.

 During the course I felt that the teaching was run perfectly between theory and practical.
 Being more of a practical person than academic I felt that Neil got the balance right.
-I didn’t have any problems understanding subjects as the lecturer gave lots of examples and explained things in practical terms.
+The lecturer explained subjects clearly using practical terms and lots of helpful examples

-I am now working offshore as a Wind Turbine Service & Trouble-shooter technician, progressing my Electrical skills and enjoying life as a civilian.
+I am now working offshore as a Wind Turbine Service & Trouble-shooter technician.
+I am progressing my electrical skills and enjoying life as a civilian.

-How to use your ELC (Enhanced Learning Credits)
+How to utilize your ELC (Enhanced Learning Credits) during resettlement

-As Electrical Courses is ELC registered, so you can use your enhanced learning credits for any of the level 3 resettlement courses we offer.
+Electrical Courses is ELC registered, so you can use your Enhanced Learning Credits on any Level 3 resettlement course.

 If you want to find out more about the scheme please visit www.enhancedlearningcredits.com.

-After you have chosen us to be your training provider please contact us by phone or email and we will reserve a place for you.
-After contacting us contact your resettlement officer and ask them for a claim form.
+Once you choose us as your training provider, contact us by phone or email and we’ll reserve your place.
+Then contact your resettlement officer and ask them for a claim form.
 On this form you put the courses you want to take and the dates the courses are on.

 When your claim is approved you will receive a Claim Authorisation Note (CAN).
 After receiving the CAN form please call us and send the form to us.
 We will then explain the further steps in order for you to take part in the course.

-SPECIAL OFFER FOR SERVICE LEAVERS ONLY! £400 off Level 2 2365 Diploma, when you pay for Level 3 2365 Diploma using ELCs.
+SPECIAL OFFER FOR SERVICE LEAVERS ONLY!
+Save £400 on the Level 2 2365 Diploma when paying for the Level 3 with ELCs during resettlement

 Talk to us